 Approximately 3 miles (5 km) downstream from the loch, the main river is joined on the north bank by the River Rusdale (Blackwater) tributary.
 The river then flows through woodland and permanent grassland.
 For the last 4 miles or so (6 km) the river cuts through old red sandstone and conglomerates, providing dramatic holding pools for salmon, before reaching the town of Alness.

-Below the town of Alness and just a ½ mile from the firth there is a small weir (to extract water for the Dalmore Distillery) which has a fish pass (improved in 2008), where salmon can be watched ascending the river when migrating.
+Below the town of Alness and less than ½ mile from the firth there is a small weir (to extract water for the Dalmore Distillery) which has a fish pass, where salmon can be watched ascending the river when migrating.

 NB: for best quality, click on the YouTube logo on the embedded viewer above, then select the 720p HD setting and view in full screen.